Explicit Correspondence Matching for Generalizable Neural Radiance Fields

-The limitations of cost volume-based methods motivate us to turn back to the 2D image features for a simple and effective generalizable NeRF alternative.
+The limitations of cost-volume-based methods motivate us to turn back to the 2D image features for a simple and effective, generalizable NeRF alternative.
 Our \emph{key} idea is to \emph{explicitly match 2D image features across different views and use the correspondence matching statistics as the geometry prior $\bm z$}.
-This is meaningful because the feature matching (\ie, the cosine similarity) of 2D projections of a 3D point reflects the multi-view consistency, which encodes the scene geometry and correlates well with the volume density (see Fig.~\ref{fig:intro_idea}).
+This is meaningful because the feature matching (\ie, the cosine similarity) of 2D projections of a 3D point reflects the multi-view consistency, which encodes the scene geometry and correlates well with the volume density for opaque and non-occluded surfaces (see Fig.~\ref{fig:intro_idea}).
 One \emph{key} observation we have is that the 2D image features need to be aligned across different views, which can be effectively done via Transformer cross-attention over pairs of views.
-Another latest work GPNR~\cite{suhail2022generalizable} also uses 2D Transformer blocks to \emph{implicitly} obtain correspondence matching by aggregating features along the epipolar line and across different views, and then predicts pixel colors using the fused features.
+Like our work, GPNR~\cite{suhail2022generalizable} uses 2D Transformer blocks to \emph{implicitly} obtain correspondence matching by aggregating features along the epipolar line and across different views, and then predicts pixel colors using the fused features.
 In contrast, our method \emph{explicitly} computes feature correspondence matching as cosine similarity for the NeRF conditional inputs.
-By providing NeRF with explicit geometry cues, our model manages to generalize to new scenes in a more effective and efficient manner (see \cref{tab:matching} and \cref{tab:gpnr_sota}).
+By providing NeRF with explicit geometry cues, our model manages to generalize to new scenes more effectively and efficiently (see TABLE~\ref{tab:ablations}\subref{tab:matching} and TABLE~\ref{tab:gpnr_sota}).